thephpleague/url/examples.md

 ## Parse and modify a URL

-A simple example to show you how to manipulate a URL and its component.
+A simple example to show you how to manipulate a URL and its component:

 ~~~php
 <?php